OfficeDev/office-js-docs-pr/docs/excel/custom-functions-best-practices.md

     ```

     The following sample shows the JSON metadata that corresponds to the functions defined in this JavaScript code sample.
 Note that the `id` and `name` properties are in uppercase letters in this file.
+You only need to add this JSON if you are preparing your own JSON file by hand and not using autogeneration.

     ```json
     {